-1 (2) The chief may terminate the employment of a police E 2 OFFICER WHO: 3 (I) RECEIVES A PROBATION BEFORE JUDGMENT FOR: FOR 4 $\stackrel{\text{\scriptsize (1)}}{=}$ A FELONY; OR 5 (II) \(\frac{\text{\Lambda}}{2}\) (II) \(\frac{\text{\Lambda}}{2}\) IS CONVICTED OF: 6 7 1.
+1 (2) The chief may terminate the employment of a police E 2 OFFICER WHO: 3 (I) RECEIVES A PROBATION BEFORE JUDGMENT FOR: FOR 4 $\stackrel{\text{(1)}}{\longrightarrow}$ A FELONY; $OR$ 5 (2) (II) ≜ IS CONVICTED OF: 6 7 1.
 A MISDEMEANOR COMMITTED IN THE PERFORMANO OF DUTIES AS A POLICE OFFICER; E 8 (3) A MISDEMEANOR RELATED TO DOMESTIC VIOLENCE; OR 9 2.
 MISDEMEANOR SECOND DEGREE ASSAULT; OR 10 4) 3.
-A MISDEMEANOR INVOLVING DISHONESTY, FRAU D, 11 THEFT, OR MISREPRESENTATION. • • (-) (1) To compare the compare to th 12 (D) (1) IN CONNECTION WITH A DISCIPLINARY MATTER UNDER THE 13 14 SUBTITLE, A POLICE OFFICER MAY BE REQUIRED TO SUBMIT TO BLOOD ALCOHOUTESTS, BLOOD, BREATH, OR URINE TESTS FOR CONTROLLED DANGEROU 15 SUBSTANCES, POLYGRAPH EXAMINATIONS, OR INTERROGATIONS THA 16 SPECIFICALLY RELATE TO THE SUBJECT MATTER OF THE INVESTIGATION.
-17 (2) If a police officer is required to submit to a test т, 18 EXAMINATION, OR INTERROGATION DESCRIBED IN UNDER PARAGRAPH (1) OF THE IS 19 SUBSECTION AND THE POLICE OFFICER REFUSES TO DO SO, THE LA 20 ENFORCEMENT AGENCY MAY COMMENCE AN ACTION THAT MAY LEAD TO A PUNITIVE \mathbf{E} 21 MEASURE AS A RESULT OF THE REFUSAL.
-22 (3) (1) If A POLICE OFFICER IS REQUIRED TO SUBMIT TO A TEST т 23 EXAMINATION, OR INTERROGATION DESCRIBED IN UNDER PARAGRAPH (1) OF THE 24 SUBSECTION, THE RESULTS OF THE TEST, EXAMINATION, OR INTERROGATION AR 25 NOT ADMISSIBLE OR DISCOVERABLE IN A CRIMINAL PROCEEDING AGAINST TH 26 POLICE OFFICER.
-0.77 (II) In a police officer is projuntly to supply the 27 (II) IF A POLICE OFFICER IS REQUIRED TO SUBMIT TO 28 POLYGRAPH EXAMINATION UNDER PARAGRAPH (1) OF THIS SUBSECTION, THE 29 RESULTS OF THE POLYGRAPH EXAMINATION ARE NOT ADMISSIBLE OF THE POLYGRAPH BEAUTY ACAINST THE BEAUTY ACAINST THE POLYGRAPH BEAUTY ACAINST THE POLYGRAPH BEAUTY ACAINST THE POLYGRAPH BEAUTY ACAINST THE POLYGRAPH BEAUTY ACAI 30 31 DISCOVERABLE IN A CRIMINAL OR CIVIL PROCEEDING AGAINST THE POLICE OFFICER )E
+A MISDEMEANOR INVOLVING DISHONESTY, FRAU D, 11 THEFT, OR MISREPRESENTATION. • • (=) (1) To a company of the company 12 (D) (1) IN CONNECTION WITH A DISCIPLINARY MATTER UNDER THE 13 14 SUBTITLE, A POLICE OFFICER MAY BE REQUIRED TO SUBMIT TO BLOOD ALCOHOUTESTS, BLOOD, BREATH, OR URINE TESTS FOR CONTROLLED DANGEROU 15 SUBSTANCES, POLYGRAPH EXAMINATIONS, OR INTERROGATIONS THAT 16 SPECIFICALLY RELATE TO THE SUBJECT MATTER OF THE INVESTIGATION.
+17 (2) If a police officer is required to submit to a tes т, 18 EXAMINATION, OR INTERROGATION DESCRIBED IN UNDER PARAGRAPH (1) OF TH IS 19 SUBSECTION AND THE POLICE OFFICER REFUSES TO DO SO, THE LA 20 ENFORCEMENT AGENCY MAY COMMENCE AN ACTION THAT MAY LEAD TO A PUNITIVE $\mathbf{E}$ 21 MEASURE AS A RESULT OF THE REFUSAL.
+22 (3) (1) If A POLICE OFFICER IS REQUIRED TO SUBMIT TO A TES т 23 EXAMINATION, OR INTERROGATION DESCRIBED IN UNDER PARAGRAPH (1) OF TH 24 SUBSECTION, THE RESULTS OF THE TEST, EXAMINATION, OR INTERROGATION AF 25 NOT ADMISSIBLE OR DISCOVERABLE IN A CRIMINAL PROCEEDING AGAINST TH 26 POLICE OFFICER. \ 27 (II) IF A POLICE OFFICER IS REQUIRED TO SUBMIT TO 28 POLYGRAPH EXAMINATION UNDER PARAGRAPH (1) OF THIS SUBSECTION, THE 29 RESULTS OF THE POLYGRAPH EXAMINATION ARE NOT ADMISSIBLE OF THE POLYGRAPH OF CHILD PROCEEDING ACADMIC THE POLYGRAPH.
+30 31 DISCOVERABLE IN A CRIMINAL OR CIVIL PROCEEDING AGAINST THE POLICE OFFICER ;E 1 I